 It is good to see this divergence in experiences getting attention in the paper.
 While this has been known to researchers for many years (see this 2010 piece by John Schmitt and Heather Boushey), the NYT in general, and columnist David Leonhardt in particular, have often presented increased college attendance as a panacea for income inequality.

 As that paper showed, there was a growing divergence in income outcomes for college graduates among men.
 (This was less the case among women.)
-Many many college grads earned less than high school grads, suggesting that they had gained little income by going to college.
-Since many incurred substantial debt, college was likely on net a losing proposition for them.
+Many, many college grads earned less than high school grads, suggesting that they had gained little income by going to college.
+Since many incurred substantial debt, college was likely, on net, a losing proposition for them economically.